-Helmets are usually categorised as bicycle, skateboarding and motorcycle / Full-face helmets.
+Helmets are usually categorized as a bicycle, skateboarding, and motorcycle / Full-face helmets.
 There are also full-face helmets designed for downhill and e-skateboards.

 Skate helmets are better for repeated low-speed impacts, whereas a bike helmet can take a faster hit to the ground, but they’re only designed to do so once.
-Another benefit from the bike helmets tends to be better ventilated than skate helmets.
-If you want a vented or non vented helmet really depends on where you ride.
+Another benefit of bike helmets tends to be better ventilated than skate helmets.
+If you want a vented or non-vented helmet really depends on where you ride.

 Bike Helmet for Onewheel

 Many people already have a bike helmet already and making this the cheapest option.
-Important to remember are that there is a best before date on all helmets, it’s not like it will stop working, the manufacturer will not guarantee the functionality.
+Important to remember is that there is a best-before date on all helmets, it’s not like it will stop working, and the manufacturer will not guarantee the functionality.

 A bike helmet is designed to take a faster hit to the ground and break on impact to absorb all the energy, making it single-use in case of a hard hit.
-There has been an evolution in the helmet industries and nowadays it is recommended to buy a helmet with anti concussion technology like MIPS or WaveCel.
+There has been an evolution in the helmet industry and nowadays it is recommended to buy a helmet with anti-concussion technology like MIPS or WaveCel.
 These helmets let the outer shell move and lessen the rotational force applied to the brain during a crash.

 MIPS can be found in the newer electric bike helmets that are being developed for the high-speed electrical bikers out there.

-Another benefit from the bike helmets tends to be better ventilated than skate helmets.
-If you want a vented or non vented helmet really depends on where you ride.
+Another benefit of bike helmets tends to be better ventilated than skate helmets.
+If you want a vented or non-vented helmet really depends on where you ride.